double-a-digital/resume-as-code/README.md

 2. Push to main branch

 3. GitHub Actions:
-   - Generates index.html and resume.pdf
+   - Build artifacts needed for the resume contents
-   - Deploys them to the gh-pages branch
+   - Deploy them to a separate GitHub repository
-   - GitHub Pages deploys the webpage
+   - GitHub Pages automatically host the webpage on that repository

+4. Reason the GitHub Pages for the resume contents is on a separate repository is so we can control its visibility (eg: toggle it to public only for when a recruiter requests for it)

 ---